BG3-RAW-Mods/bg3-variant-human/README.md

 ## Known issues

 It seems that Variant Human race doesn't appear if several feat PAKs are installed, even if only one is activated.
+So make sure to install only one at a time, and permanently delete it before installing another one.